HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/user_session_reporting_tool.md

 ### Running the User Session Reporting Tool

-The tool is packaged as an executable JAR file and can be executed directly by using the parameters below:
+The tool is packaged as an executable JAR file.
+Execute the tool by using the following parameters:

 ```cmd
 # <jarFilepath> Path to the jar file